Sufficient condition for root reconstruction by parsimony on binary trees with general weights: I.i.d. weights

-We first apply Lemma~\ref{lem:branching-random} to $(\ttree,\tweight)$ to obtain a branching rate condition similar to~\eqref{eq:phiprime-zeta}, which was used in the proof of Theorem~\ref{theorem:deterministic} to control $\GG$ at the root. \begin{lemma}[Towards controlling $\GG$ at the root] There is a deterministic (i.e., not depending on $\weight$) $0 < \zeta < 1$ such that, on the event of non-extinction, with probability at least $1-\delta/3$
+We apply Lemma~\ref{lem:branching-random} to $(\ttree,\tweight)$ to obtain a branching rate condition similar to~\eqref{eq:phiprime-zeta}. \begin{lemma}[Towards controlling $\GG$ at the root] There is a deterministic (i.e., not depending on $\weight$) $0 < \zeta < 1$ such that, on the event of non-extinction, with probability at least $1-\delta/3$

 \end{lemma} \begin{proof} On the event of non-extinction, we have almost surely that